Barbara Seaman: Writings and activism

-In 1969, she completed her first book, The Doctors' Case Against the Pill, which would become the basis for the Nelson Pill Hearings on the safety of the combined oral contraceptive pill.
-As a result of the hearings, a health warning was added to the pill, the first informational insert for any prescription drug.
+In 1969, she completed her first book, The Doctors' Case Against the Pill, which became the basis for the Nelson Pill Hearings on the safety of the combined oral contraceptive pill.
+As a result of the hearings, the FDA required the pill to come with a printed health warning.
+This was the first informational insert for any prescription drug.
 Robert Finch, Secretary of HEW, praised Seaman saying, "The Doctors' Case Against the Pill... was a major factor in our strengthening the language in the final warning published in the Federal Register to be included in each package of the Pill."
-The dramatic events surrounding the hearings also brought together many soon-to-be prominent health feminists for the first time, and encouraged them to pursue further action.
+The dramatic events surrounding the hearings brought together many soon-to-be prominent health feminists for the first time, and encouraged them to pursue further action.

 In 1975 Seaman co-founded the National Women's Health Network with Alice Wolfson, Belita Cowan, Mary Howell (M.D.) and Phyllis Chesler (PhD).

-Also in 1975, Seaman made "Four Demands"—a speech at Harvard Medical School in which she demanded that more women be admitted to training in obstetrics and gynecology.
+Also in 1975, Seaman made "Four Demands"—a speech at Harvard Medical School in which she called for more women be admitted to training in obstetrics and gynecology.
 At the time, the number was barely 3%.
 Another demand was that women have a say in how research money concerning female reproduction be spent.